Causal Explanations of Structural Causal Models: Appendix for ``Causal Explanations of Structural Causal Models''

-\textbox{\textbf{Technical Details and Code.} \textit{All experiments are being performed on a MacBook Pro (13-inch, 2020, Four Thunderbolt 3 ports) laptop running a 2,3 GHz Quad-Core Intel Core i7 CPU with a 16 GB 3733 MHz LPDDR4X RAM on time scales ranging from a few seconds (e.g.\ evaluating SCI in Exp.1) up to approximately an hour (e.g.\ SCI-based learning in Exp.2).
-Our code is available at: \url{https://anonymous.4open.science/r/Structural-Causal-Interpretation-Theorem-8869/README.md}.}}
+\textbox{\textbf{Technical Details and Code.} \textit{All experiments are being performed on a MacBook Pro (13-inch, 2020, Four Thunderbolt 3 ports) laptop running a 2,3 GHz Quad-Core Intel Core i7 CPU with a 16 GB 3733 MHz LPDDR4X RAM on time scales ranging from a few seconds (e.g.\ evaluating SCE in Exp.2) up to approximately an hour (e.g.\ SCE-based learning in Exp.3).
+Our code is available at: \url{https://anonymous.4open.science/r/Structural-Causal-Explanations-D0E7/README.md}.}}